 How To Mitigate Future Loss

-The best way to prevent this situation from happening again in the future is to improve your tenant screening practices.
-Many tenants that leave without paying rent are repeat offenders; more thorough screening may keep them from successfully renting your property.
+The best way to prevent this situation from happening again is to improve your tenant screening practices.
+Many tenants who leave without paying rent are repeat offenders; more thorough screening may prevent them from successfully renting your property.

-If you need help to improve your screening process, an online screening service like RentPrep may be able to help.
+If you need help improving your screening process, an online screening service like RentPrep may help.

 Tenant Left Owing Rent: FAQs